ajjackson/ascii-phonons/README.md

     python blend_ascii.py -h

-for information about the numerous command-line arguments.
+for information about the numerous command-line arguments, or take a look at the [fancy online documentation](http://ascii-phonons.readthedocs.org/en/latest/CLI.html).

 If working on Mac OS X, you may need to specify the path to your Blender binary, which is tucked away in a .app package, using the `-b` flag.
 However, the script assumes you have Blender installed in a folder called "Blender" in the root Applications folder, and should find your binary in this case.